 2nd World Dysphagia Summit

-The JSDR was established in 1994 and is celebrating its 25th anniversary this year.
-The membership is now over 16,000, consisting of various disciplines.
+The JSDR was established in 1994 and celebrated its 25th anniversary last year.
+The membership is now over 15,000, consisting of various disciplines.

 2nd World Dysphagia Summit